airslate-oss/setup-specmatic/README.md

   </a>
 </p>

-`setup-specmatic` is an action to set up a [Specmatic](https://specmatic.in) environment for use in actions by:

-- Optionally downloading and caching a version of specmatic by version and adding to `PATH`.
+`setup-specmatic` is an action to set up a [Specmatic](https://specmatic.in) environment for use in actions by optionally downloading and caching a version of specmatic by version and adding to `PATH`.

 ## Features